zzzprojects/docs/learndapper.com/pages/execute-reader.md

 ---
 title: Dapper ExecuteReader, ExecuteReaderAsync
-description: The Dapper ExecuteReader method allows to executes a SQL query and returns a DataReader containing the result set of the query as rows and columns.
+description: The Dapper ExecuteReader method allows you to execute a SQL query and returns a DataReader containing the result set of the query as rows and columns.
 canonical: /execute-reader
 status: Published
-lastmod: 2024-10-18
+lastmod: 2025-06-15
 ---

 # Executing Reader With Dapper